varadharajaan/Barren-Land-Analysis/README.md

 **Steps to Follow to Make Code Run:**

 Project can run in Java 1.8 compatible IDE(Intellij).
 Download zip file or clone your machine, and Run as Java Application.

+**Testing**

+BarrenLandAnalysisText.java contains basic JUnit tests to test given test cases plus a few additional cases including tests for edge cases if entire grid is barren or if a very small portion is barren.